Yamiru/Nmrih-configs/README.md

 # Nmrih-configs
-no more room in hell
+No more room in hell
+game server config